HellTiger/Sbagen-presets/README.md

 Disclaimer:
 Experiment at your own risk.
 Please do not use without proper, medical supervision/advice!
-The following People should not listen to Brainwave entrainment: Children, pregnant Woman, people with cardiac pacemaker or which prone to seizure ( i.e. Epilepsy)
+The following People should not listen to Brainwave entrainment: Children, pregnant Woman, people with cardiac pacemaker or which prone to seizure ( i.e. Epilepsy).
 Hear the presets for Headphones at very low loudness!
 Headphone free presets can be heard louder.
 Stick to a frequency/preset for a week and listen a hour a day to it, the Brain needs training to get effects.
 If you get uncomfortable make some break.